-West Virginia has been growing in popularity as a unique travel destination, especially during the COVID pandemic, and that’s thanks in part to its incredible outdoor recreation at places like New River Gorge National Park.
-As we face another year of pandemic restrictions, domestic travel to outdoor destinations will likely remain a popular choice for travelers looking to get out and explore.
+West Virginia has been growing in popularity as a unique travel destination, and that's thanks in part to its incredible outdoor recreation at places like New River Gorge National Park.

-If you’re in the mood for some big adventure in 2022, we can’t recommend the stunning wilderness of New River Gorge National Park in West Virginia enough.
-It’s located about an hour south of Bluefield, West Virginia, which just so happens to be home to one of our luxury Select Registry Bed and Breakfasts.
+If you're in the mood for some big adventure, we can't recommend the stunning wilderness of New River Gorge National Park in West Virginia enough.
+It's located about an hour south of Bluefield, West Virginia, which just so happens to be home to one of our luxury Select Registry Bed and Breakfasts.

 Aside from exploring New River Gorge National Park, the Bluefield area of West Virginia is a stunning place to relax, unwind, and enjoy the healing power of fresh mountain air.
 It’s particular special when you combine it with a stay at a Select Registry Inn, where you’ll experience some of the finest hospitality in the country.